Marcin-Ramotowski/Archicad-API-Scripts/README.md

 # Archicad-API-Scripts

-Scripts to automate some operations in Archicad
+Scripts to automate some operations in Archicad.

 # Table of Contents